-Recently, I got an email from a friend who changed his email address and contact information.
-He asked me the best way to notify his contacts.
-I sent some suggestions and then remembered Microsoft Outlook rules could complement his solution.
-In this tutorial, I’ll show you how to create an automatic reply in Outlook based on certain conditions.
+Recently, I got an e‑mail from a friend who just changed their contact info.
+He asked me for advice on the best way to notify his contacts.
+After sending him some ideas, I realized he might be able to use Microsoft Outlook rules to solve his problem.
+Below, I’ll show you how to create an automatic reply message when certain conditions exist in the incoming message.

-An Outlook auto-reply rule and email template can pick up the slack.
-Basically, Outlook evaluates the incoming email, and if it meets certain criteria, the rule is triggered.
+However, by combining an Outlook auto-reply rule and email message template, we can be more productive.
+Basically, we’re evaluating the incoming email message, and if it meets certain criteria, an automatic reply message is triggered.
 In some regards, it’s like Excel’s IF function.

-IF the incoming email came from an email address in your contacts AND it was addressed to a specific email address, THEN Outlook should automatically send out a specific email message.
+IF the incoming email message is from an email address in your Outlook contacts AND it was addressed to a specific email address, THEN Outlook should automatically reply with a specific email template message.

-The first part is to create the Outlook email template for the rule.
+The first part is to create the Outlook email template message for the rule.
 The template contains the information you wish to convey.
-In my friend’s case, he might enter his new information and also include a vCard attachment.
-And for certain, he should update his Outlook signature with new details.
-For illustration purposes, these steps are using Microsoft Office 365.
+In my friend’s case, he might enter his new contact details and also include a vCard attachment.
+And for certain, he should update his Outlook signature with the new details.

 - Open Outlook

-- From the Home tab, select New Email.
+- From the Home menu, select New Email.

 - Type your Subject: such as “New Contact Info“.